Edgar-Donk/tkinter.ttk.style/README.md

 The vertical and horizontal lines are smooth, but the diagonal lines have been drawn jagged (aliased) and antialiased where we see that the pixels between the line pixels have an intermediate colour between the line and background colour.
 You will also notice that the diagonal line has a larger spacing between pixels than either the vertical or horizontal lines.
-This means that diagonal lines will appear to be slightly lighter.
+This means that diagonal lines will appear to be slightly lighter with no other change.

 There are several approaches we may use to perform antialiasing.
 The simplest is to make the image larger then restore to the original size applying a resampling filter such as bicubic or lanczos (formerly known as antialias in PIL), this creates some differently coloured pixels as we have already noticed in comboarrow-n.png.
 When applying this to a similar image you will notice that the antialias pixels are not as intense as the original image, this is a function of the image layout.
-The other effect that this method has is that the colour is leached out of the existing lines noticeably with the diagonal lines and the ends of the horizontal and vertical lines, both these effects are unwanted particurly on the diagonal lines.
+The other effect that this method has is that the colour is leached out of the existing lines, noticeably with the diagonal lines and the ends of the horizontal and vertical lines, both these effects are unwanted particurly on the diagonal lines.

 Another promising approach would be to use an application that already has an option to create antialiased lines.
 We could use